dpgmediamagazines/django-arctic/README.md

 a number of generic Django Views that provide great looking and feature-rich lists and forms.

-- The ListViews support sorting, searching, links, nested fields, custom columns and data sources not only from databases but also from APIs
+- Lists support sorting, searching, links, nested fields, custom columns and data sources not only from databases but also from APIs
-- The FormViews have enhanced widgets for DateTime, AutoComplete and MultiSelect and also support custom layouts without having to create extra templates.
+- The Forms have enhanced widgets for DateTime, AutoComplete and MultiSelect and also support custom layouts without having to create extra templates.

 ![arctic screenshot](https://raw.githubusercontent.com/sanoma/django-arctic/master/docs/img/arctic_screenshot.png)